30 DAYS OF INSTAGRAM FOR STUDENT PUBLICATIONS

 -Include your social media info on publication staff shirts.

--Pass out flyers or business cards at games with info on your account.
+-Pass out flyers or business cards, which may have been printed by https://www.printron.com/our-flexographic-plating-mounting/, at games with info on your account.

 -Share your Instagram posts to your other social media accounts when first starting.
 For there to be value in each of your social media accounts, they need to have at least 50% unique content in each.
 Keep that in mind when sharing out your Instagram on other platforms.
 Especially in the beginning, your existing follower base needs to connect to your Instagram as well.